← Back to projects

 Impact Analysis

-Time savings grounded in actual pipeline data — 65 FedRAMP 20x KSIs processed through all 5 layers with real output counts.
+Time savings backed by real pipeline runs.
+65 FedRAMP 20x KSIs, all 5 layers, actual output counts.
+No hand-waving.

 Pipeline Scale